NumNine9/SummerProject/README.md

 ### Run `npm start`if you use a windows machine

-Runs the app in the development mode.\
+Runs the page in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\